jimyoshida/self-taught-devops/ch0/Timeline.md

 groff (also called GNU troff) is a typesetting system that creates formatted output when given plain text mixed with formatting commands.
 The first version, 0.3.1, was released June 1990.

-In 1990, Tim Berners-Lee's proposals for hypertext implicitly introduced the idea of a URL as a short string representing a resource that is the target of a hyperlink.

-In November 1992 the IETF "URI Working Group" met for the first time.

-The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
-Initial release: 1993

 CTAN (an acronym for "Comprehensive TeX Archive Network") is the authoritative place where TeX related material and software can be found for download.
 CTAN was built in 1992, by Rainer Schöpf and Joachim Schrod in Germany, Sebastian Rahtz in the UK, and George Greenwade in the U.S.
 CTAN was officially announced at the EuroTeX conference at Aston University, 1993.
 The WEB server itself is maintained by Gerd Neugebauer.

-In June 1994, the IETF published Berners-Lee's first Request for Comments that acknowledged the existence of URLs and URNs.

 The World Wide Web Consortium (W3C) is the main international standards organization for the World Wide Web.
 Founded in 1994 and led by Tim Berners-Lee.
 Formation: 1 October 1994